jackyzha0/jackyzha0.github.io/content/thoughts/fiction.md

 > "Humans are capable of a unique trick: creating realities by first imagining them, by experiencing them in their minds.
 When Martin Luther King said "I have a dream", he was inviting others to dream it with him.
 Once a dream becomes shared in that way, current reality gets measured against it and then modified towards it."

 The act of imagining something makes it real.
 Art as processes or the seeds for processes - things that exist and change in time, things that are never finished.

+## Fiction as shared visions
+ _Visions matter_.
+Visions give people a direction and inspire people to act, and _a group of inspired people is the most powerful force in the world_.
+If you're a young person setting off to realize a vision, or an old person setting off to fund one, I really want it to be something worthwhile.